Aeroflot Flight 3739 (1988): Hijacking

 Preparing for hijacking, the Ovechkins acquired arms and made two sawed-off shotguns from them.
-In case of failure the Ovechkins decided to blow themselves up rather than face arrest.
+In case of failure, the Ovechkins decided to blow themselves up rather than face arrest.
 The family hid their weapons and explosive devices in a double bass, which could not be scanned by airport security devices due to its size.

 They had previously checked the security system during a test flight to Leningrad.
 During the boarding on Flight 3739, airport personnel offered to place the double bass in the luggage section; the Ovechkins refused and paid extra for it to be transported in the cabin.
 The double bass was checked visually and allowed in the cabin.

 Before landing in Leningrad, near Vologda, the flight crew received a note from the hijackers through a flight attendant reading: "Proceed to England (London).
 Do not descend.
 Otherwise we will blow up the plane.
 You are under our control."
-(The note was subsequently burned in the cabin).
+(The note was subsequently burned in the cabin.)
 The captain transmitted a distress signal and reported the emergency to Vologda air traffic control.

 On the ground, Operation Nabat ("Alarm Bell") was commenced.
 One of the flight attendants informed the passengers that they were about to land in the Finnish city of Kotka, when in fact the ground services ordered the captain to land at the Soviet air base at Veshchevo.
 The flight engineer had earlier persuaded the hijackers that the aircraft needed to refuel in order to reach London.

 Shortly before landing, the hijackers realized that they were in fact still in Soviet territory.
-One of the hijackers, Dmitry Ovechkin Jr, killed flight attendant Tamara Zharkaya, 28.
+One of the hijackers, Dmitry Ovechkin Jr., killed flight attendant Tamara Zharkaya (aged 28).
 After the aircraft landed, five incident response team members in bulletproof vests stormed the cockpit.
 From there, eyewitnesses reported, they fired indiscriminately into the cabin.
 Another group stormed the aircraft from the rear.
 One of the Ovechkins shouted via the intercom to the crew: "Commander, tell them not to shoot!"

 During the storming of the aircraft, Alexander Ovechkin detonated his explosive device and died; the explosion had limited effect and only led to a fire in the aircraft's tail section which was extinguished by crew.
-Ninel ordered Dmitry to shoot her.
-Four other members of the Ovechkin family also shot themselves (Vasily, 26; Dmitry, 24; Oleg, 21 and Alexander, 19).
-Six other members of the family, who were on board, survived the incident (Olga, 28; Igor, 17; Tatiana, 14; Mikhail, 13; Ulyana, 10 and Sergei, 9).